 Make's pricing is also based on requirements:

 The free version already has a lot to offer and is ideal for getting started.
 1000 "operations", i.e. individual process steps, are included and there is no limit to the number of applications.
 Translated, this means: you can go a long way with it.
-Your complex process of 15 steps can be automated and thus optimised.
+Your complex process of 15 steps can be automated and thus optimized.

 No matter which package you choose, if you reach your limit, you can add another 10,000 process steps at any time for $9.
 This is extremely flexible and cost-effective.